Trip ideas for a three day stay in Vancouver

 Begin by spending a day in this 1,000-acre park – you can walk or bike the more than five-mile-long seawall that follows the waterfront to see many of its highlights and soak up jaw-dropping views that include soaring mountains, the downtown Vancouver skyline, and Lions Gate Bridge.
 Watch for the “Girl in a Wetsuit” sculpture and other landmarks along the way.
 There are nearly 20 miles of forest trails for exploring the interior of the park, as well as a heated outdoor pool for swimming.
 In between activities, you can stop at the teahouse for a cup of tea while taking in the uninterrupted views of English Bay, or lunch on the sunny patio at the Waterfall Café.

-Grouse Mountain and Capilano Suspension Bridge Park are just minutes from each other, and less than a 20-minute drive from downtown Vancouver, and offer the perfect way to spend a day at play.
+Grouse Mountain and Capilano Suspension Bridge Park are just minutes from each other, and less than a 20-minute drive from downtown Vancouver and offer complimentary shuttles from Canada Place.
 Grouse Mountain towers over North Vancouver, offering awe-inspiring views and a variety of outdoor adventures, including ziplines, and the locally famous Grouse Grind, a nearly two-mile trail nicknamed ‘Mother Nature’s Stairmaster.”
 Head to lush Capilano Suspension Bridge Park afterward to take a heart-pounding walk across the bridge that dangles high above the rushing Capilano River, and meander along the Cliffwalk, which follows the edge of a canyon along a granite precipice through a series of platforms, bridges and stairs.
 If you have more time, the Capilano Salmon Hatchery nearby also offers some incredibly scenic trails for hiking, a picnic area and the opportunity to marvel at the vibrant red Coho salmon that jump and fight their way upstream.